Guns (Cardiacs album): Side one

 Benac opined that the influence from the Pixies was most obvious on "There's Good Cud", which begins with a loudly-mixed sliding guitar noise that shifts into an acoustic rhythm.
 A distorted guitar enters between each line of the lyrics, creating a dynamic shifting sound, and the chorus "pushes into electric guitars and pummeling drum rhythms", instrumentation which is maintained as the second verse increases the song's intensity and the drums increase in pace.
 Another dynamic shift, in a type of mini-climax common throughout the album, contains a sustained guitar solo before "a few moments of stop-and-start", with the third verse following the same structure as the first but only featuring bass and drums in the between-line music.
 Lyrically, Bennac suggests that the song's perspective causes an uncertain tone similar to that of the unreliable narrator in novels or short stories, and that "good cud" perhaps "exists as a platonic ideal of itself".
 He questions if the line "I'm a sister's boy" is a reference to incest or a mere play on words on being a "mother's boy".
 Lawson compared the sound of "There's Good Cud" to "a bomb going off in a clown-shoe factory", and Benjamin called it "an electric, shouty sing-along".

 Lawson said that on "Wind and Rains Is Cold", Tim Smith mastered reggae.
 Benjamin said that it "manages, against all odds to merge ska with something approaching a medieval plainsong", and Sgrignoli called the track's "ska flourishes" a recurring element associated with Cardiacs.
 Leith's rhythm is mixed loud and bass is limited to one note per bar.
 A gentler track, Benac opined that Smith placed "Wind and Rains Is Cold" in a "perfect position to ease the tension" after the first two "frantic" ones.
 Lyrically, the song contains religious references and violence, with an army dashing and calling out alarms.
 Benac describes Tim Smith's vocal as "laid back", and Sarah's as shifting to Sea Nymphs territory with gentler music as she "beautifully" describes hair waving in the wind as being like "meadow grass under the flood".
 Sarah leads the song's vocal over organ chords with a "soaring sound emphasizing the album's spacey feel", with the chorus bringing a morbid "dark and brooding mood" with England-appropriate weather.
 The shorter verse describes somebody "a quivering" with cleanliness, while Benac suggests that Sarah's pre-chorus could show the cleanly person being turned dirty with hate and fear.
-Many of the lyric lines of "Wind and Rains Is Cold" come from the 1955 film The Night of the Hunter.
+Many of the lyric lines of "Wind and Rains Is Cold" and later on side two "Clean That Evil Mud Out Your Soul" come from the 1955 film The Night of the Hunter.
 In particular, the film inspired the line "Hide your hair, it's waving all lazy and soft like meadow grass under the flood".